 But here's something that should feel weirder: buying a home without knowing absolutely everything you can about it.
 The only way to avoid the second awkwardness is to face the first head on.
 When you're house hunting, don't think of poking around in someone else's home as nosiness.
 It's a smart, must-do investigation.

-Here are six things you should absolutely do when viewing a home — no matter how awkward it feels.
+Here are nine things you should absolutely do when viewing a home — no matter how awkward it feels.

 Home buyers tend to peer into the bathroom for as long as they'd want a stranger to examine theirs: not long at all.
 But this isn't the time to be quick.
 Josh Myler, a REALTOR® with The Agency in Los Angeles, encourages buyers to take a long, close perusal of the water closet.

 Flush the toilet to find any backups in the system and turn on the faucets to check the water pressure.
 Besides being annoying during showers, low pressure can indicate problems with the plumbing.

 "Water pressure can really cause headaches down the line if you don't dig in before you make an offer," says Myler.